Eppassss/scss-reminder/README.md

 This extension contributes the following settings:

-- `scssReminder.sourceFile`: source file containing variables
+- `scssReminder.sourceFiles`: source file containing variables

 You may select a file in your project as the source file.
 ![select a file](https://github.com/patrickli147/demos/blob/main/scss-reminder/selectModal.png?raw=true)